Gnaeus Marcius Coriolanus: Defection to the Volsci

-Modern scepticism
+Modern skepticism

 Act V, Scene III of Shakespeare's Coriolanus.
 Engraved by James Caldwell from a painting by Gavin Hamilton.

 Some modern scholars question parts of the story of Coriolanus.
 It is notable that accounts of Coriolanus's life are first found in works from the third century BC, some two hundred years after Coriolanus's life, and there are few authoritative historical records prior to the Gallic sack of Rome in 390 BC.
 Whether or not Coriolanus himself is a historical figure, the saga preserves a genuine popular memory of the dark, unhappy decades of the early 5th century BC when the Volscians overran Latium and threatened the very existence of Rome.

 Cultural references

 Shakespeare's Coriolanus is the last of his "Roman plays".
 Its portrayal of the hero has led to a long tradition of political interpretation of Coriolanus as an anti-populist, or even proto-fascist leader.
 Bertolt Brecht's version of Coriolanus (1951) stresses this aspect.
 Shakespeare's play also forms the basis of the 2011 motion picture Coriolanus, starring and directed by Ralph Fiennes, in which Coriolanus is the protagonist.

 John Dennis's play The Invader of His Country was staged at the Drury Lane Theatre in 1719.
 Inspired by Shakespeare's work, it made reference to the recent Jacobite uprisings against the Hanoverian Succession.

 Heinrich Joseph von Collin's 1804 play Coriolan portrayed him in the context of German romantic ideas of the tragic hero.
 Beethoven's 1807 Coriolan Overture was written for a production of the von Collin play.